sagemath/trac_to_gh/Issue 4863.md

 # Issue 4863: bug in install_package

-Issue created by migration from Trac.
+Issue created by migration from https://trac.sagemath.org/ticket/4863

 Original creator: was